UCB-CyberSecurity-Cohort5/elk-stack-project-rochoabanuelos/README.md

 **Bonus**
 In order to download the playbook, update the files, etc. run this in ansible container: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat >> /etc/ansible/filebeat-config.yml

+## Exploring Kibana

+1. Adding sample web log data to Kibana.

+[PHOTO]

+2. Answer the following questions: o	In the last 7 days, there was 249 unique visitors located in India.

+[PHOTO]

+o	In the last 24 hours, of the visitors from China, 8 were using Mac OSX.

+[PHOTO]

+o	In the last 2 days, what percentage of visitors received 404 errors were 7.5% and 2.5% for 503 errors.

+[PHOTO]

+o	In the last 7 days, China produced the majority of the traffic on the website at 264 unique visitors.

+[PHOTO]

+o	Of the traffic that's coming from that country, 11:00AM to 13:00 had the highest amount of activity.

+[PHOTO]

+o	Below are all the types of downloaded files the past 7 days and a short description.

+o	gz: Are compressed files created using the gzip compression utility.

+o	css: Are files that can define font, size, color, spacing, border and location of HTML information on a webpage.

+o	zip: A lossless compression format.
+Can contain one or more files or directories that have been compressed.

+o	deb: A Debian (Linux) Software Package file.
+These files are installed when using the apt package manager.

+o	rpm: A Red Hat Software Package file.
+RPM stands for Red Hat Package Manager.

+[PHOTO]

+3. Unique Visitors Vs. Average Bytes. o	15:00 to 21:00 time frame in the last 7 days seems to have the most amount of bytes (activity).

+[PHOTO]

+o	We can see one visitor with usually high activity.

+[PHOTO]

+4. Filter the data by this event.

+[PHOTO]

+o	What is the timestamp for this event is 14:58

+[PHOTO]

+o	The type of file downloaded is .gz file.

+[PHOTO]

+o	The country this activity originated from is China.

+[PHOTO]

+o	What HTTP response codes were 200 OK.

+[PHOTO]

+5. On the Kibana Discover page we can see more details about this activity.

+[PHOTO]

+o	The source IP address of this activity is

+[PHOTO]

+o	The geo coordinates of this activity is

+[PHOTO]

+o	The OS that the source machine was running is

+[PHOTO]

+o	The full URL that was accessed

+[PHOTO]

+o	The website that the visitor's traffic originated from

+[PHOTO]

+6. Finish your investigation with a short overview of your insights. o	What do you think the user was doing?
+I believe that the visitor may be trying to access and download archive files as indicated by the tar.gz file type from the Elastic downloads section from the Columbian site.

+o	Was the file they downloaded malicious?
+If not, what is the file used for?

+Does not seem is malicious.
+It is an compressed file from the ‘downloads’ section for the software.

+o	Is there anything that seems suspicious about this activity?

+Can’t confirm if activity is suspicious.
+Visitor can just be downloading the software to work with on their workstation.

+o	Is any of the traffic you inspected potentially outside of compliance guidelines?

+Based on the data given, the traffic seems evenly distributed with high spikes during normal peak hours of the day.
+The spike samples that were investigated seem normal behavior often referred from Facebook.